On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-Assume by contradiction that some variable $u\not\in\free(Q_2)$ appears in two distinct atoms of $T_P$.
+Assume by contradiction that a variable $u\not\in\free(Q_2)$ appears in two distinct atoms of $T_P$.
 There is a chordless path from $z_0$ to $z_{k+1}$ that contains $u$.
-Take a subpath of it starting with the first variable before $u$ which is in $\free(Q_2)$, and ending with the first variable after $u$ which is in $\free(Q_2)$.
-This is a free-path in $Q_2$, and since $Q_2$ is free-path guarded, $u\in\free(Q_1)$.
+Denote this path $P_u$.
+Take a subpath of $P_u$ starting with the last variable on $P_u$ before $u$ that is in $\free(Q_2)$, and ending with the first variable on $P_u$ after $u$ that is in $\free(Q_2)$.
+Such variables exist on this path because $z_0,z_{k+1}\in\free(Q_2)$.
+This subpath is a free-path in $Q_2$, and since $Q_2$ is free-path guarded, $u\in\free(Q_1)$.
 Next consider two neighboring atoms on $T_P$ that contain $u$.
-There exists some $z_i$ that appears in both atoms.
+According to Proposition~\ref{prop:var-on-path}, there exists some $z_i$ that appears in both atoms.
 Note that $i>0$ and $i<k+1$ since the path only contains one atom with $z_0$ and one atom with $z_{k+1}$.
-Since $Q_1$ is bypass guarded, $u$ is not a neighbor of both $z_{i-1}$ and $z_{i+1}$.
-Without loss of generality, assume it is not a neighbor of $z_{i+1}$.
-Then there is a chordless path $(u,z_i,z_{i+1},\ldots,z_{k+1})$.
+Since $Q_1$ is bypass guarded and $u\not\in\free(Q_2)$, it is not possible that there is both an atom with $\{z_{i-1},z_i,u\}$ and an atom with $\{z_i,z_{i+1},u\}$ in $Q$.
+Without loss of generality, assume there is no atom with $\{z_i,z_{i+1},u\}$.
+Since the query is acyclic, this means that $u$ and $z_{i+1}$ are not neighbors (if the three variables $z_i,z_{i+1},u$ are pairwise neighbors in an acyclic graph, then necessarily they all appear in the same hyperedge).
+Then, there is a chordless path $(u,z_i,z_{i+1},\ldots,z_{k+1})$.
 Since $u\in\free(Q_1)$, it is a free-path.
-This contradicts the fact that $Q_1$ is free-path guarded since $u\not\in\free(Q_2)$. \end{proof}
+This contradicts the fact that $Q_1$ is free-path guarded since $u\not\in\free(Q_2)$.

+It is left to show that there is an atom $R(\vec{v})$ in $T_P$ such that $u,z_i \in\vec{v}$ for some $0<i<k+1$.
+Since $u$ appears in two distinct atoms of $T_P$, and since $T_P$ is a join-tree, $u$ also appears in two adjacent atoms of $T_P$.
+According to Proposition~\ref{prop:var-on-path}, there exists $0\leq i \leq k+1$ such that $z_i$ is in those atoms.
+This cannot be $0$ or $k+1$ because they appear only in one atom in $T_P$. \end{proof}

 We are now ready to show that the properties free-path guardedness and bypass guardedness imply free-connexity.